 Board of Governors' Committee on the Future of Nursing.
 Across the nation and within North Carolina's health care facilities, there is a recognition that unless immediate and far-reaching steps are taken to reverse the trend, there is another impending cycle of nursing shortages.
 The Board of Governors' Committee on the Future of Nursing is concerned with the University's role in meeting this significant challenge.
-This request focuses on the recommendations of that committee, including the goal of dramatically increasing the number of UNC nursing graduates. (\$5,170,593 - \$6,541,186)
+This request focuses on the recommendations of that committee, including the goal of dramatically increasing the number of UNC nursing graduates.

-UNC Greensboro, Center for the Health of Vulnerable Populations.
+UNC Greensboro Center for the Health of Vulnerable Populations.
 This innovative center would serve to create, develop, and coordinate research and initiatives that address the health issues of vulnerable populations, including minorities, immigrants, children, adolescents, women, the aged, and low-income and rural residents.
-The Center's lead unit, the UNCG School of Nursing, already has a tradition of collaboration with health programs involving these populations.
-Funding would support staff as well as seed grant funds for pilot projects to stimulate, strengthen, and secure external funding. (\$336,712 - \$336,712)
+The center's lead unit, UNCG School of Nursing, already has a tradition of collaboration with health programs involving these populations.
+Funding would support staff as well as seed grant funds for pilot projects to stimulate, strengthen, and secure external funding.

-UNC Greensboro, Clinical Health Centers Expansion.
-Since 1983, the UNC Greensboro School of Nursing faculty and students have staffed weekly Health Centers that provide much-needed preventive and maintenance services to the residents of four subsidized housing communities in Greensboro.
+UNC Greensboro Clinical Health Centers Expansion.
+Since 1983 the UNC School of Nursing faculty and students have staffed weekly Health Centers that provide much-needed preventive and maintenance services to the residents of four subsidized housing communities in Greensboro.
 The residents are primarily elderly (> 70 years old), African-American (88 percent), recipients of Medicare and Medicaid, and have an average annual income of \$7,670.
 Undergraduate and graduate nursing students rotate through the centers as service learning opportunities, graduate projects, and independent study.
-Unfortunately, the centers cannot accommodate all of the students who wish to participate in the clinic due to a shortage of faculty members.
-Funding is requested to add two full-time faculty members as well as administrative support to increase the range and quantity of services provided by these important centers and permit more nursing students to participate in this unique learning experience. (\$276,923 - \$276,923)
+Unfortunately, the centers cannot accommodate all of the students who wish to participate in the clinic due to insufficient faculty members.
+Funding is requested to add two full-time faculty members as well as administrative support to increase the range and quantity of services provided by these important centers and permit more nursing students to participate in this unique learning experience.

-Western Carolina University, Initiative for Positive Aging.
+WCU Initiative for Positive Aging.
 This initiative, a series of collaborations between Western Carolina University and Pardee Hospital, includes programs designed to help seniors lead productive and independent lives and increase longevity.
 Programs include the Care-Giver Series curriculum for certified nursing assistants and registered nurses; a certification program in gerontology; a Master's of Health in gerontology; and the radio program, "It's About Life."
 Funding is requested to provide the infrastructure needed to expand these and other programs, with a focus on establishing integrated links with the education, community, business, and service sectors.
-Additional funding is requested for three computers, two printers, a dedicated 800 line, and funds to support the development of informational and promotional materials and advertising. (\$155,000 - \$145,000)
+Additional funding is requested for three computers, two printers, a dedicated 800 line, and funds to support the development of informational and promotional materials and advertising.

-UNC Pembroke, Health-Related Instructional Technology.
+UNC Pembroke Health-Related Instructional Technology.
 This facility would support teaching and outreach programs in health care (including nursing) at UNC Pembroke.
-The Center would be equipped with state-of-the-art equipment and software to provide a variety of health care simulations.
-When complete, the Instructional Technology Center would have a minimum of: (1) a basic care lab; (2) a critical care lab; (3) a home care lab to simulate a room in a private home; (4) three smart classrooms that reflect the latest technological advances; and (5) a virtual learning center designed for group and individual learning. (\$1,358,682 - \$453,164)
+The center would be equipped with state-of-the-art equipment and software to provide a variety of health care simulations.
+When complete, the Instructional Technology Center would have a minimum of: (1) a basic care lab, with four advanced care beds; (2) a critical care lab, with two advanced care beds and two adult mannequins; (3) a home care lab to simulate a room in a private home; (4) three smart classrooms that reflect the latest technological advances; and (5) a virtual learning center designed for group and individual learning.